maykinmedia/open-inwoner-design-tokens/README.md

 Long term goal is to make it possible for different municipalities to make their own design-tokens and then simply switch themes in OIP.

+## How it works

+The design tokens are specified in JSON files, which are picked up and merged using the [style-dictionary](https://www.npmjs.com/package/style-dictionary) library.
+The resulting packages include various build targets, such as CSS variables files, SASS vars... to be consumed in downstream projects.

+The draft [Design Token Format](https://design-tokens.github.io/community-group/format/) drives the structure of these design tokens.

 **Using tokens**

 If you are only _consuming_ the design tokens, the easiest integration path is adding the